dineshmohan24102004/19CS403_JAVA/Module-12/DAY-4/README.md

 # Ex.No:12(D) JAVA QUEUE
 ## AIM:
-To Write a java program to create vector and read the elements for two vector in java collection.(Use equals method )
+To write a Java program that stores integers in a PriorityQueue, displays the queue, converts it to an array, and prints the elements of the array.

 ## ALGORITHM :
-1. Start the Program
-2. Import `PriorityQueue` and `Scanner`
-3. Define class `Main` with `main` method:
+1.Start.

--	a) Initialize `Scanner` to read input
+2.Create a Scanner object to read input from the user.

--	b) Create a `PriorityQueue` of integers
+3.Create an empty PriorityQueue<Integer>.

-4. Read integer `n` from user input for the number of elements
+4.Read an integer size representing the number of elements to add.

-5. Use a loop to:
--	a) Read integers and add them to the `PriorityQueue`
-6. Check if the `PriorityQueue` is not empty:
--	a) Remove and display the highest-priority element using `poll()`
-7. Display the remaining elements in the `PriorityQueue`
-8. End.
+5.Loop from i = 0 to i < size:

+6.Read an integer from the user.

+7.Add the integer to the PriorityQueue using .add().

+8.Print the contents of the PriorityQueue.

+9.Convert the PriorityQueue to an array using .toArray().

+10.Iterate over the array and print each element.

+11.End.